 Privacy Act Systems of Records

 The Privacy Act of 1974 requires that the U.S. Copyright Office maintain a list of the systems of records it keeps, together with descriptions of the records kept in those systems and methods the public may use to access information in the systems.
 The most up-to-date version of the systems of records was published in September 1998 and amended in October 1999.
-This updated list reflects changes, additions, and deletions of records maintained by the Office since the last publication of systems of records notice, which occurred in August 1993.
+This updated list reflects changes, additions, and deletions of records maintained by the Office since the last publication of its systems of records notice, which occurred in August 1993.
 See the complete list of Copyright Office System of Records:

 The U.S. Copyright Office is required under 17 U.S.C. §§ 705(a) - (b) to maintain records of copyright registrations and to make them available for public inspection.
 Once a registration is completed and a claim has been cataloged, it becomes part of the public record.
-Individuals are able to come to the Office to inspect and copy its public records or to request copies and search reports of records.
+Individuals are able to come to the Office to inspect and copy its public records or to request copies and search reports of records mailed to them.
 Information on registration records since 1978 is also available on the Copyright Office’s website.

 Keeping Personally Identifiable Information out of the Public Record